Content Marketing Guide for Local Business

 These long-tail keywords are also critically important as a result of the growing impact of “voice search”.
 Today, more and more people are using voice search where they verbally ask for search results on their mobile phones or in the new home search tools like Amazon Echo, Google Home and others.

 People do not speak like they type.
-When someone searches on line by typing their search query on a computer or table.
+When someone searches online by typing their search query on a computer or table.
 The search term tends to be very direct.
 An example would be “pizza near me” .
 But when someone uses voice search, the search query is longer and more specific e.g., pizza near me with delivery.”

 Learn more on Keyword Research